 Building Personas for Pho Que Huong

-The goals were to: understand who goes onto Pho Que Huong’s different web pages, for what purpose, and how they dine in/out.
+Understanding who goes onto Pho Que Huong’s different web pages, for what purpose, and how they dine in/out on a day-to-day basis.

 Independent Researcher/Designer